CancerDataAggregator/CDA-HelpDesk/docs/Schema/schema_subject.md

             },
             {
                 "name": "Files",
-                "description": "List of ids of File entities associated with the ResearchSubject", "mode": "REPEATED",
+                "description": "List of ids of File entities associated with the ResearchSubject.", "mode": "REPEATED",
                 "type": "STRING"
             },